wltrimbl/UTK-MGRAST/lessons/MG-RAST-Tools.md

 1. Find a list of suitable shotgun datasets
 2. Choose a database and an annotation to target
-3. Find the API call that delivers sequences that have a particular annotaiton
+3. Find the API call that delivers sequences that have a particular annotation
 4. Issue the API call once for each dataset in the list from step 1